elliemci/agent-development-kit/README.md

 2. Initialize the agent with access to that session
 3. Process a user query about the stored preferences
 4. Display the agent's response based on the session data

+Only use runner.run for testing, and always runner.run_async for realworld applications

+## Agent with persistent storage

+ADK provides `DatabaseSessionService`, intitalized with a database URL that allows to store session and state data in a SQLite database file:

+1. Long-term Memory: Information persists across application restarts
+2. Consistent User Experiences: Users can continue conversations where they left off
+3. Multi-user Support: Different users' data remains separate and secure
+4. Scalability: Works with production databases for high-scale deployments

+`DatabseSessionService` supports various database backends through SQLAlchemy:

+- PostgreSQL: postgresql://user:password@localhost/dbname
+- MySQL: mysql://user:password@localhost/dbname
+- MS SQL Server: mssql://user:password@localhost/dbname

+### Session Managment

+If there is an existing session, use it otherwise create a new one

+### State Managments with tools

+The agent has tools that update the persistent state, where wach change to tool_context. stae is saved to database

+### Project Structure

+persistent-storage-agent/
+│
+├── memory_agent/ # Agent package
+│ ├── **init**.py # Required for ADK to discover the agent
+│ └── agent.py # Agent definition with reminder tools
+│
+├── main.py # Application entry point with database session setup ├── utils.py # Utility functions for terminal UI and agent interaction ├── .env # Environment variables
+├── agent_data.db # SQLite database file created when first run

+### Run

+`python main.py`

+Which will:

+1. Connect to the SQLite database, or create it if it doesn't exist
+2. Check for previous sessions for the user
+3. Start a conversation with the memory agent
+4. Save all interactions to the database